JinShil/BlazorWebView/README.md

 Microsoft has decided to not support Maui on Linux, so there is currently no way to create Blazor Hybrid apps on Linux using *only* C#.

 ## How?
 BlazorWebView uses some of the same code as [Steve Sanderson's WebWindow](https://github.com/SteveSandersonMS/WebWindow) and leverages [Microsoft's WebView infrastructure](https://github.com/dotnet/aspnetcore/tree/main/src/Components/WebView) to get Blazor Hybrid working.
-However, it differs from WebWindow in that it doesn't require one to compile a native shared library in C++, instead [Gir.Core](https://gircore.github.io/) to call into the native libraries.
+However, it differs from WebWindow in that it doesn't require one to compile a native shared library in C++, instead utilizing [Gir.Core](https://gircore.github.io/) to call into the native libraries.
 This has the benefit that, as long as the native libraries are installed on the Linux system, one only needs to use the `dotnet` CLI to build and run BlazorWebView.

 ## Demonstration